Materials Science

 We conduct research at the intersection of chemistry, materials science, and chemical engineering.
 We synthesize, characterize, and process diverse materials including organic compounds, composites, and inorganic materials at various length scales spanning the nano-meso-macro regimes.
 The breadth of our expertise in materials synthesis, characterization, integration, and application allows us to provide materials related solutions and expertise in energy and national security applications.

-To learn more about our research, visit the Nanoscience at LLNL website.
+To learn more about our group, visit the Materials for Energy and Climate Security Group website.

 Group leader: Trevor Willey

-We design, develop, and characterize nanoscale architectures for a wide array of applications ranging from explosive materials to next-generation batteries.
+We design, develop, and characterize nanoscale architectures for a wide array of applications ranging from water purification to energy storage and quantum devices.

-To learn more about our research, visit the Nanoscience at LLNL website.
+To learn more about our research, visit the Nanoscale, Surface, and Interface Science Group website.

 Energetic Materials Science